-- Products that contain erythromycin because they may decrease Acanya gel's effectiveness
+- Erythromycin because it may decrease Acanya gel's effectiveness

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Acanya gel may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Acanya gel:

 Use Acanya gel as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.